Siamese Cat vs. Persian Cat: Get to Know the Right Cat for You

 Health

 Siamese cats are prone to obesity and diabetes, among other problems.
-Make sure you get them vaccinated and take care of their food intake – a proper diet will help keep them healthy overall.
-Also, be mindful when choosing a siamese cat, as not all parents have healthy kittens!
+Ensure you vaccinate them and take care of their food intake – a proper diet will help keep them healthy overall.
+Also, be mindful when choosing a Siamese cat, as not all parents have healthy kittens!

 Breeding